Margaux Hemingway: Death

-On July 1, 1996, Hemingway was found dead in her studio apartment in Santa Monica.
+On July 1, 1996, Hemingway was found dead in her studio apartment in Santa Monica by her friend, Judy Stabile.
+Stabile and several friends of Hemingway had grown concerned after she failed to answer phone calls during the weekend.
 Her body was badly decomposed, and the precise date of death could not be determined.
 The autopsy report and California death records therefore list July 1 as her date of death.
-She had taken an overdose of phenobarbital, according to the Los Angeles County coroner's toxicology report one month later, although her family had difficulty accepting the fact of her suicide.
+According to the Los Angeles County coroner's toxicology report, she had taken an overdose of phenobarbital.

 Hemingway was interred at the Hemingway family plot at Ketchum Cemetery in Ketchum, Idaho.

 Mariel Hemingway's husband told People in 1996 that, "This [year] was the best I'd seen [Margaux] in years.
-She had gotten herself back together", but in a December 2005 episode of Larry King Live, Mariel said she now accepted her sister's death as a suicide.
+She had gotten herself back together", Her family had difficulty accepting the fact of her suicide, but on a December 2005 episode of Larry King Live, Mariel said she accepted it.